wheelroom/wheelroom/packages/boilerplate/docs/how-wheelroom-works.md

   the page section has many variations.
 - All generated page templates are rendered by applying the generated Graphql.

-## Boilerplate
+## Wheelroom boilerplate

-The boilerplate uses wheels.
+The Wheelroom boilerplate uses wheels.
 Proper documentation has not been written.
 There is a brief overview of the [core folders](../src/wheelroom/README.md).

 ## Styled system